FDUguchunhui/Git-learning-notebook/Basic Git Commands.md

 git clean -n -d
 git clean -f -d
 ```

+git fetch learned --all and --multiple options, to run fetch from many repositories, and --prune option to remove remote tracking branches that went stale.
+These make git remote update and git remote prune less necessary (there is no plan to remove remote update nor remote prune, though).

 # if you want to get the up-to-date information of your remote repo, you can use `git remote update`. by default, it update all the branches.
 ```